findy-network/findy-network.github.io/content/en/blog/agency-api/index.md

 ## Helpers and Samples

-We have developed two helper libraries containing the ready-built proto-code and functionality for handling the gRPC connection.
+We have developed two helper libraries that contain some common functionalities needed for building API client applications.
 One is for our favorite language Go ([findy-common-go](https://github.com/findy-network/findy-common-go)), and the other is for Typescript ([findy-common-ts](https://github.com/findy-network/findy-common-ts)) to demonstrate the API usage for one of the most popular web development languages.

 These helper libraries make building a Findy Agency client application even more straightforward.
+They contain
+* the ready-built proto-code,
+* functionality for opening and closing the connection and streaming the data,
+* utilities for client authentication, and
+* further abstractions on top of the API interface.

 There already exist two excellent example client applications that utilize these helper libraries.
 In addition to being examples of using the API, they are handy tools for accessing and testing the agency functionality.

 Our [CLI tool](https://github.com/findy-network/findy-agent-cli) provides agent manipulation functionality through a command-line interface.
-It uses the agency API internally through the Go wrapper.
+It uses the agency API internally through the Go helper.

 {{< figure src="https://github.com/findy-network/findy-wallet-pwa/raw/dev/tools/env/docs/env-04.gif" title="" width="925" >}}

 *Example above shows how it is possible to use the CLI tool for chatting with web wallet user.*

-[The issuer tool](https://github.com/findy-network/findy-issuer-tool) is a sample web service with a simple UI for issuing and verifying credentials.
-It is written in Javascript and utilizes the Typescript wrapper.
+[The issuer tool](https://github.com/findy-network/findy-issuer-tool) is a sample web service with a simple UI that can issue and verify credentials using the issuer tool's cloud agent.
+It is written in Javascript and utilizes the Typescript helper.

 {{< figure src="https://github.com/findy-network/findy-issuer-tool/raw/master/docs/usage-04.gif" title="" width="925" >}}